 Below are some of the tools I’ve been impressed with and why.
 There is also a weeding tool in there not from Corona I’ve grown to love as well called the CobraHead weeder.
-I’ve had a hand held one but found this full length one at the Philadelphia Flower Show.
-I’m 6’2” tall and I love that I can use this standing fully upright!
-(And yes, they don’t pay me either!)
+I’ve had a handheld one but found this full-length one at the Philadelphia Flower Show.
+I’m 6 feet 2 inches tall, and I love that I can use this standing fully upright!
+(And yes, they don’t pay me either.)

-I like the folding kind because then can sit safely in my pocket or tool belt when I’m not using them.
-This pair has a comfortable handle and locks in place in both the open and shut position.
-Nothing worse than reaching for your pruning saw only to have your fingers encounter a partly opened blade!
+No rose-garden tool kit is complete without a smaller-size folding pruning saw.
+There are some rose canes too thick for secateurs but too crowded in by other canes for a loper blade.
+This is where your pruning saw comes into play.
+It is also perfect for cleaning up stubs at the base when lopers can’t get flush with the crown of the plant.
+I like the folding kind because it can sit safely in my pocket or tool belt when I’m not using it.
+This saw has a comfortable handle and locks in place in both the open and shut position.
+There’s nothing worse than reaching for your pruning saw only to have your fingers encounter a partly opened blade.

+I use both of the these tools all the time.
+The way they work is you use the blade to sweep up under the weed and cut it off below the ground.
+It takes a bit of practice to get a feel for the right angle and motion, but once you do these tools are a breeze to use.
 The shorter model is great for getting in around the base of plants.
-You can use it with quite a bit of precision to get weeds out with damaging the plant itself.
+You can use it with quite a bit of precision to pull weeds without damaging the plant itself.
 The handle is soft and very comfortable in your hands.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.